inductiva/inductiva/docs/introduction/computational_resources_overview.md

 ## Comparison Example: SWASH Simulation

-In this comparison, we aim to illustrate the performance differences between running simulations on a shared pool of resources and on dedicated resources using the Inductiva API.

-We will use the [SWASH simulation]() as our example to demonstrate these differences.
+To illustrate the performance differences between running simulations on a shared pool of resources and on dedicated resources using the Inductiva API, we will run the [SWASH simulation]() as an example.

-### On Shared Resources
+### SWASH Simulation on Shared Resources

 First, we'll run the simulation using the shared pool of workers, a convenient option for those getting started or running less resource-intensive tasks.